 Who is eligible for advocacy / policy grants?

-Eligibility is set by each funding program, but advocacy / policy grants in this category most often support: Nonprofits, 501(c)(3) Public Charity, Public Authority and City / Municipal Government.
+Eligibility is set by each funding program, but advocacy / policy grants in this category most often support: Nonprofits, 501(c)(3) Public Charity, Public Authority and Tribal Nation.
 Check each grant's eligibility summary for the exact applicant types and requirements.

 How much funding is available?